-Increment and Decrement operators in Python [6 Examples]
+Increment and Decrement Operators in Python

-Increment operator in Python
+Increment Operator in Python

 We can increment in Python using the += operator.
 This operator adds the value on the right-hand side to the variable on the left-hand side.
-In this section, we will see what is increment operator in Python.
+In this section, we will see what is increment operator is in Python.

 The syntax of the addition assignment operator in Python: